By: Chandler Presson By: Chandler Presson | January 23, 2025 | Lifestyle, Feature, Guides,

 Mulitple locations / Website

-Long touted as the best soup dumplings in New York, Nan Xiang Xiao Long Bao has three NYC locations located in Cherry Hill, Koreatown and Flushing.
-All three serve the restaurant’s world-famous favorites, such as the iconic crab and pork soup dumplings and the crispy pan-fried pork buns, steamed buns, Shanghainese dim sum, fried noodles, fried rice cakes, scallion pancakes and steamed chicken soup.
+Long touted as the best soup dumplings in New York, Nan Xiang Xiao Long Bao has Flushing, Koreatown and East Village locations.
+Each serves the restaurant’s world-famous favorites, such as the iconic crab and pork soup dumplings and the crispy pan-fried pork buns, steamed buns, Shanghainese dim sum, fried noodles, fried rice cakes, scallion pancakes and steamed chicken soup.
 The interiors are inspired by traditional decoration elements from Nan Xiang, a thousand-year-old mountainside town in Shanghai, making this the perfect spot for a Lunar New Year celebration.

 1 Center St., Newark, NJ / 888.466.5722 / Website